All Episodes

 What do you think about that?

-Uh and uh we already have evidence of what these people would do with a nuke if they got one.
+And we already have evidence of what these people would do with a nuke if they got one.

-They're spate they they're they are state sponsors of terrorism.
+They are state sponsors of terrorism.

-They have spent more money around the world than Iran has, uh sponsoring and funding terrorism, terrorism training.
+They have spent more money around the world than Iran has, sponsoring and funding terrorism, terrorism training.

-Um and even if they don't get a nuke into our country, they certainly would love to use it against Israel.
+And even if they don't get a nuke into our country, they certainly would love to use it against Israel.

 Well, doesn't Israel also have nuclear weapons?

-Yes, they do, and they probably won't sit around and wait for Iran to get them if that's really what's on the tap.
+And they probably won't sit around and wait for Iran to get them if that's really what's on the tap.

-You want Kumbaya and everybody get along and live happily ever after.
+You want Kumbaya and everybody to get along and live happily ever after, you know, in Candyland.

 They are as a deterrent.

-Eh, it's just talking to scare us.
+He's just talking to scare us.

-And even if they don't use it, so we we do not say to other countries around the world, if you don't do what we want, we will nuke you.
+And even if they don't use it, so we do not say to other countries around the world, if you don't do what we want, we will nuke you.

-The Iranians are already saying it, and even if they don't follow through on it, they can blackmail people with it.
+And even if they don't follow through on it, they can blackmail people with it.

-Um and that they don't even have to use it.
+And they don't even have to use it.

-Uh and that's not using it as a deterrent, and that's not using it defensively.
+And that's not using it as a deterrent, and that's not using it defensively.

 This is a country that has a really bad economy.

-Now, I don't think that's a recipe that says, Hey, give them nukes.
+Now, I don't think that's a recipe that says, hey, give them nukes.

-We don't need to worry about them.
+We don't need to worry about that.

-They they didn't knock, but they announced themselves.
+They didn't knock, but they announced themselves.

-Now the opinion was written by Scalia.
+Now, the opinion was written by Scalia.

 That's enough for me.